pksuf07/Garmin_LiDARLite_V3/README.md

 # Garmin_LiDARLite_V3

 Garmin LiDARLite V3 on Arduino

 NOTE: This minor code is completely based on https://github.com/garmin/LIDARLite_Arduino_Library I would say there is no major changes or additions to the original library but simple functionalities to collect measurement results and some statistics.

-I added following methods to the LIDARLite class:
+I added the following methods to the LIDARLite class:

         //-- new addition by Kyu -------------------------------------------
         int  getvelocity(char = LIDARLITE_ADDR_DEFAULT);